 3.54.4.1.2 Message Semantics

 The PCDC shall respond to a heartbeat message from the PCDR with a HL7 acknowledgement message as fast as possible but no later than the given date/time in OBX-14 + the relative time in OBX-7 of the heartbeat information OBX segment.

+The PCDC must also consider the latency for the internal processing of the response, the network transmission, and so on.
+Therefore, it is recommended that the PCDC should respond to the heartbeat message within the first half of the defined interval.

 To indicate the current state of the PCDC to the PCDR, the PCDC shall set the MSA-1 Acknowledgement Code to one of the following codes: